miss-manu/LuckyUnicorn/README.md

 - [ ] Create GUI in c++
 - [ ] Create Pixelart for Silly Game

+## FAQ
+- Can you do X for me?
+  - No, I only work for myself or close friends.

+- Can you do X for me?
+I'll pay you!
+  - No.

+- I found someone who copied this and is selling it/released it without mentioning you.
+  -  Good for them, I don't care.

 ## Update Log
 - Version 1.0.0